 10 best cybersecurity practices for protecting your organization against insider threats

 Implementing the following measures can help organizations prevent, detect, and respond to insider threats:

 Having a good insider threat program is half the battle won.

 A corporate insider threat program is the cornerstone of a cybersecurity strategy.
-It can help you protect sensitive data, detect potential threats early, and mitigate them before they escalate into security incidents.
+It can help you secure enterprise database, detect potential threats early, and mitigate them before they escalate into security incidents.